ergoplatform/ergodocs/docs/node/install/faq.md

 ### Is there any benefits for running a node?

-There is no financial incentive to run a node, doing so helps increase the security of the network and allows you to interact with the blockchain directly if you're a developer.
+There is no financial incentive to run a node, doing so helps increase the security of the network.

 ### Are nodes visible anywhere?